 - SHOW DRESS: Back Number.
-Long or short sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
-Hard-soled, close-toe shoes or boots are recommended.
-No hats.
-Longsleeved shirts are preferred for safety. - This division is open to rabbits owned by members enrolled in 4H/FFA Rabbit projects in Montezuma and Dolores Counties. - All rabbits are subject to a health inspection. - All rabbits must have a permanent, legible tattoo in the left ear and these tattoos must be recorded with the show Superintendent. - All entries must be in the Extension Office by July 11, 2024 by 4:00 p.m. - All entries must be listed by Breed, Variety, Sex (Buck, Doe) and age (Jr, Int, Sr) and tattoo numbers of each rabbit must be on the entry form. - All rabbits must be checked into the fair and given their pen assignments by the Superintendent or assistant. - Substitutions may be made only in same class and sex and must be recorded with the Superintendent at the time entries are brought to the fair. - Classes will be provided for all breeds, and varieties recognized by the American Rabbit
+Long sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
+Hardsoled, close-toe shoes or boots are recommended.
+No hats - This division is open to rabbits owned by members enrolled in 4H/FFA Rabbit projects in Montezuma and Dolores Counties. - All rabbits are subject to a health inspection. - All rabbits must have a permanent, legible tattoo in the left ear and these tattoos must be recorded with the show Superintendent. - All entries must be in the Extension Office by July 10, 2025by 4:00 p.m. - All entries must be listed by Breed, Variety, Sex (Buck, Doe) and age (Jr, Int, Sr) and tattoo numbers of each rabbit must be on the entry form. - All rabbits must be checked into the fair and given their pen assignments by the Superintendent or assistant. - Substitutions may be made only in same class and sex and must be recorded with the Superintendent at the time entries are brought to the fair. - Classes will be provided for all breeds, and varieties recognized by the American Rabbit